-- the Administration and Secretarial Agreement; - agreements for the provision of legal advice; - the Investment Management and Advisory Services Agreement, as amended and novated; - any other agreements for the provision of services the Company has entered into or will in future
+- the Administration and Secretarial Agreement; - agreements for the provision of legal advice; - the Investment Management and Advisory Services Agreement, as amended and novated; - any other agreements for the provision of services the Company has entered into or will in future enter into.

 The M.E.
-Committee meets at least annually to specifically consider the ongoing administrative & secretarial and investment management requirements of the Company.
+Committee meets at least annually to specifically consider the ongoing administrative and secretarial and investment management requirements of the Company.
 The quality and timeliness of reports to the Board are also taken into account and the overall management of the Company's affairs by the Investment Manager is considered.
-Based on its recent review of activities, and taking into account the performance of the portfolio, the other services provided by the key service providers, and the risk and governance environment in which the Company operates, the Board believes that the retention of the current key service providers on the current terms of

-Company and its shareholders.
+Based on its recent review of activities, and taking into account the performance of the portfolio, the other services provided by the key service providers, and the risk and governance environment in which the Company operates, the Board believes that the retention of the current key service providers on the current terms of their appointment remains in the best interests of the Company and its shareholders.

 The Board regularly reviews the performance of the services provided by these companies.
 A summary of the terms of the agreements with JTC Fund Solutions (Jersey) Limited ("JTCFSL") and with ML and MIL are set out in note 2 to the financial statements.
-After due consideration of the resources and reputations of JTCFSL, ML and MIL, the Board believes it is in the interests of shareholders to retain the services of all three providers for the foreseeable future.
-Having reviewed the investment management and advisory services provided by ML and MIL and having regard to the Fund's investment performance since the Fund's launch in May 2006, the directors are of the view that the portfolio should remain managed by Investment Manager for the foreseeable future.
+After due consideration of the resources and reputations of JTCFSL, ML and MIL, the Board believes it is in the interests of shareholders to retain the services of all three providers for the foreseeable reviewed the investment future Having management and advisory services provided by ML and MIL and having regard to the Fund's investment performance since the Fund's launch in May 2006, the directors are of the view that the portfolio should remain managed by the Investment Manager for the foreseeable future.